oy3o/input/README.md

 # Input Event

-Support input and key detection, Cases or input characters can be subscribed to through events, the following types are supported.
+Support input and key listen, key press or utf-8 input can be subscribed to through events, the following types are supported.

 - ASCII Input Event
-- UTF-8 Input Event
+- CTRL+Alpha Event
 - Mouse Click Event
 - Mouse Move Event
-- CTRL+Alpha Event
+- UTF-8 Input Event

 ## listen key or mouse press
 combine `input.CTRL` + Upper Alpha can be access.
 ASCII char such as `input.A` is ASCII of `A`.